Freakwill/pyrimidine/paper/paper.md

 $$
 f(s) := \{f(a)\}\,,
 $$
 unless explicitly redefined.
-For example, the mutation of a population typically involves the mutation of all individuals in it, but there are cases where it may be defined as the mutation of a randomly selected individual.
-Another type of lifting is that the fitness of a population is determined as the maximum of the fitness values among the individuals in the population.
+For example, the mutation of a population typically involves the mutation of all individuals in it.
+Other types of lifting are allowed.

 `transition` is the primary method in the iterative algorithms, denoted as a transform:
 $$
 T(s):S\to S\,.
 $$
-The iterative algorithms can be represented as $T^n(s)$.

 ## Metaclasses